tudelft-iv/view-of-delft-prediction-devkit/docs/installation.md

 After editing it, reload the shell startup file by running e.g. `source ~/.bashrc`.

 Note: If you are facing dependency issues with the PIP package, you can also install the devkit as a Conda package.
-For more details, see [this issue](https://github.com/nutonomy/vod-devkit/issues/155).
+For more details, see [this nuscenes-devkit issue](https://github.com/nutonomy/nuscenes-devkit/issues/155).

 #### Create the virtual environment
-We create a new virtual environment named `vod`.
+We create a new virtual environment named `vod-devkit`.
 ```
-mkvirtualenv vod --python=python3.7
+mkvirtualenv vod-devkit --python=python3.7
 ```

 #### Activate the virtual environment
-If you are inside the virtual environment, your shell prompt should look like: `(vod) user@computer:~$` If that is not the case, you can enable the virtual environment using:
+If you are inside the virtual environment, your shell prompt should look like: `(vod-devkit) user@computer:~$` If that is not the case, you can enable the virtual environment using:
 ```
-workon vod
+workon vod-devkit
 ```
 To deactivate the virtual environment, use:
 ```